-The Council's outstanding external debt as at 31 March 2015 was £175.3m, with the only additional long term borrowing during the year being an interest free loan (£0.3m) linked to the energy efficiency lighting programme.
+The Council's outstanding external debt as at 31 March 2016 was £175m, no additional loans being undertaken during the year.
 The average rate of interest paid on outstanding external debt was 6.5%.
+This reflects the age and profile of the loans outstanding.